MicrosoftLearning/AI-102-AIEngineer/Instructions/13-bot-framework.md

 When the bot starts, note the endpoint at which it is running is shown.
 This should be similar to **http://localhost:3978**.

+2. Start the **Bot Framework Emulator**, and if you are prompted to install an update, select **Cancel**.

-2. Start the Bot Framework Emulator, and open your bot by specifying the endpoint with the **/api/messages** path appended, like this:
+3. Open your bot by specifying the endpoint with the **/api/messages** path appended, like this:

     `http://localhost:3978/api/messages`

-3. After the conversation is opened in a **Live chat** pane, wait for the message *Hello and welcome!*.
+4. After the conversation is opened in a **Live chat** pane, wait for the message *Hello and welcome!*.
-4. Enter a message such as *Hello* and view the response from the bot, which should echo back the message you entered.
+5. Enter a message such as *Hello* and view the response from the bot, which should echo back the message you entered.
-5. Close the Bot Framework Emulator and return to Visual Studio Code, then in the terminal window, enter **CTRL+C** to stop the bot.
+6. Close the Bot Framework Emulator and return to Visual Studio Code, then in the terminal window, enter **CTRL+C** to stop the bot.

 ## Modify the bot code